Assistant Director for Student Engagement - Campus Ministry

 - Fosters meaningful and productive relationships between student organizations and their chaplain advisors.

-- Be present to student organizations, building relationships, providing encouragement and guidance, and helping connect them to relevant resources.
+- Serves student organizations by building relationships, providing encouragement and guidance, and helping connect them to relevant resources.

 - Works with chaplains, program staff. and the CMSF Executive Committee in incubating new student groups and transitioning them toward membership and recognition under CMSF.